Spiritual Q & A

 I read your answer re humans living on the Earth.
 So where do you believe we came from?
 Did we just arrive here?
 (Beatrice S.)

 Hello Beatrice.
-I’m wondering, I probably didn’t explain my view as well as I should in that answer (immediately above). [ Where do you believe we came from ]
+I’m wondering, I probably didn’t explain my view as well as I should in that answer (immediately below this). [ Where did we come from ]

 My view is that we are souls that are involved in the evolutionary process.
 As humans I don’t believe we arrived from anywhere as such.
 One could argue it is down to evolution taking place here that our development has occurred.
 As I said, or implied above, it looks as though it all speeded up for humanity around 50,000 ago.